Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 CRDTs have a merge function and the merge function must be commutative, associative, and idempotent.
 It provides a *join*(supremum of a Set) for any pair of replica states, so the set of all states forms a semilattice and we get all the properties of the same.

 However coming back to Smart contracts, different orders have different meanings. *So modelling it as a semi-lattice wont help us in any way*.
-I believe a lot of answers lie in the study of Category Theory and we would perhaps have to look in a litte bit deeper to seek a corresponding structure which can actually model time(which I am not aware if its possible in Algebra) and order.
+I believe a lot of answers lie in the study of Category Theory and we would perhaps have to look in a litte bit deeper to seek a corresponding structure which can actually model time and order.
 But for now let us take a look at the operational semantics as defined in the Making Smart Contracts Smarter paper to tackle this issue:

 **IMPROVED OPERATIONAL SEMANTICS**